-Playa Los Muertos (Deadman's Beach) is the most popular, the best known and the most visited beach in Puerto Vallarta.
+Playa Los Muertos (Deadman's Beach or Beach of the Dead, the reason for this sinister name further down in this article) is the most popular, the best known and the most visited beach in Puerto Vallarta.

 You'll find it south of the Malecon and the Cuale river, between the river and Venustiano Carranza (where you can find Daiquiri Dick's) in what is called Romantic Zone (Old Vallarta) the beach, is called Olas Altas beach and from Venustiano Carranza to the south it's called Los Muertos.